Autodesk/sydevs/src/sydevs/getting_started.md

 target_link_libraries(part01 debug SyDEVS-static-debug optimized SyDEVS-static)
 ```

-When preparing a `CMakeLists.txt` file for other projects, remember to change the name of the project, reference the correct version of SyDEVS, replace `Examples` and the `examples` folder with terms that describe your application, and replace `PART01_DIR` and `part01` to properly identify your simulation.
+When preparing a `CMakeLists.txt` file for other projects, remember to change the name of the project, reference the correct version of SyDEVS, replace the `Examples` heading (and the `examples` folder) with terms that describe your application, and replace the `PART01_DIR` variable (and `part01` executable) to properly identify your simulation.

-Now it's time to build and test the project to make sure everything is set up properly.
+Now it's time to build and test the project to make sure everything is properly set up.

 1. If you do not already have CMake, [download](http://www.cmake.org/) and install it.
 2. Open a Command Prompt and navigate into the `sydevs_examples/bin` folder.
-3. Run CMake; for example...
+3. Run CMake using the appropriate command, possibly one of the following:
   - `cmake ..`
   - `cmake -G "Visual Studio 15 2017 Win64" ..`
   - `cmake -G "Visual Studio 14 2015 Win64" ..`